Compassionate Root Cause Analysis

 Looking deeply into the real root causes of accidents, incidents, and other serious problems and developing effective solutions is what compassionate root cause analysis is all about.

 You may get the impression that compassionate root cause analysis is all about removing personal responsibility from those that cause an accident.
 That is far from the truth.
 Compassionate root cause analysis is about finding effective corrective actions that will improve performance and keep future accidents from happening.

-Blame and discipline may be needed in rare cases of deliberate, intentional actions that are beyond the accepted norm of performance.
+Blame and discipline may be needed in rare cases of deliberate, intentional actions beyond the accepted performance norm.
 But what we often find is that deviation from the rules is a part of a broader problem – Normalization of Deviation.

 Here are a couple of articles that help explain the concept of Normalization of Deviation: